+OPERATING REVENUE

+WATER SALES

-OPERATING REVENUE WATER SALES 01-50-510-410100 Sales - Commodity charges for commercial, residential, and landscape irrigation water 01-00-010-410100 usage.
-01-50-510-410111 Drought Surcharges - Commodity charge in anticipation of implementing drought rates, as outlined by the Board adopted 2019 rate study.
-01-50-510-410151 Agricultural Irrigation Sales - Commodity charges for irrigation water usage.
-01-50-510-410171 Construction Sales - Commodity charges for water used for new construction and other purposes through portable fire hydrant meters.
-01-50-510-413011 Fixed Meter Charges - Fixed service charges for installed meters based on meter size.
-DEVELOPMENT AN ID INSTALLATION CHARGES 01-50-510-413021 Meter Fees - Charges for new service installations.
-01-50-510-419011 Development Income - Revenue earned and charged to deposits that were collected to cover engineering, legal and administrative costs associated with new development.
-01-50-510-419012 Development Income - GIS - Revenue earned and charged to deposits that were collected to cover GIS system updates associated with new development.
-WATER IMPORTAT 01-50-510-415001 SGPWA Importation Charges - Pass-through charge to cover the cost of purchasing imported water from various sources, including the San Gorgonio Pass Water Agency.
-WATER PUMPING ENERGY SURCHARGE 01-50-510-415011 SCE Power Charges - Pass-through charge to cover the cost of electricity used for pumping water from wells and through the distribution system.
-OTHER CHARGES FOR SERVICE 01-50-510-413001 Backflow Administration Charges - Administrative charge for required annual backflow program administ rati on.
-01-50-510-417001 Second Notice Charges - Late fee assessed on delinquent accounts for mailed 04 50 540 447044 delinquency notices.
+- 01-50-510-410100 Sales Commodity charges for commercial, residential, and landscape irrigation water usage. - 01-50-510-410111 Drought Surcharges Commodity charge in anticipation of implementing drought rates, as outlined by the Board adopted 2019 rate study. - 01-50-510-410151 Agricultural Irrigation Sales Commodity charges for irrigation water usage. - 01-50-510-410171 Construction Sales Commodity charges for water used for new construction and other purposes through portable fire hydrant meters. - 01-50-510-413011 Fixed Meter Charges Fixed service charges for installed meters based on meter size.

+DEVELOPMENT AND INSTALLATION CHARGES

+- 01-50-510-413021 Meter Fees Charges for new service installations. - 01-50-510-419011 Development Income Revenue earned and charged to deposits that were collected to cover engineering, legal and administrative costs associated with new development. - 01-50-510-419012 Development Income GIS - Revenue earned and charged to deposits that were collected to cover GIS system updates associated with new development.

+WATER IMPORTATION SURCHARGE

+01-50-510-415001 SGPWA Importation Charges - Pass-through charge to cover the cost of purchasing imported water from various sources, including the San Gorgonio Pass Water Agency.

+WATER PUMPING ENERGY SURCHARGE

+01-50-510-415011 SCE Power Charges - Pass-through charge to cover the cost of electricity used for pumping water from wells and through the distribution system.

+OTHER CHARGES FOR SERVICE

+01-50-510-413001 Backflow Administration Charges - Administrative charge for required annual backflow program administration.
+01-50-510-417001 Second Notice Charges - Late fee assessed on delinquent accounts for mailed delinguency notices.
 01-50-510-417011 Third Notice Charges - Late fee assessed on delinquent accounts for mailed disconnection notices.
-01-50-510-417021 Account Reinstatement Charges - Fee associated with the reinstatement of service 01-30-310-417021 Account remarkatement of any service

-Backflow Administration Charges - Administrative charge for required annual backflow program administration.
-Second Notice Charges - Late fee assessed on delinquent accounts for mailed delinquency notices.
-Third Notice Charges - Late fee assessed on delinquent accounts for mailed disconnection notices.
-Account Reinstatement Charges - Fee associated with the reinstatement of service when an account is inactivated due to non-payment, including, but not limited to, the disconnection of service for non-payment.
-Lien Processing Fees - Fee associated with both filing and releasing liens on delinquent accounts.
-Credit Check Processing Fees - Pass-through charge to cover the cost of performing a credit check.
-Return Check Fees - Pass-through charges for payments returned by the bank to the District as unpaid.
-Customer Damages/Upgrade Charges - Reimbursements for work performed when customers/developers cause damage to District property or customer-requested changes such as meter relocation charges.
-After-Hours Call Out Charges - Reimbursement charge for after-hours services provided.
-Bench Test Fees (Credits) - Fee for pulling a meter and bench testing it.
-Credit Card Processing Fees - Pass-through charge covers the bank fee charged to the District for credit card processing.
+01-50-510-417021 Account Reinstatement Charges - Fee associated with the reinstatement of service when an account is inactivated due to non-payment, including, but not limited to, the disconnection of service for non-payment.
+Lien Processing Fees - Fee associated with both filing and releasing liens on delinguent 01-50-510-417031 accounts.
+01-50-510-417041 Credit Check Processing Fees - Pass-through charge to cover the cost of performing a credit check.
+01-50-510-417051 Return Check Fees - Pass-through charges for payments returned by the bank to the District as unpaid.
+01-50-510-417061 Customer Damages/Upgrade Charges - Reimbursements for work performed when customers/developers cause damage to District property or customer-requested changes such as meter relocation charges.
+01-50-510-417071 After-Hours Call Out Charges - Reimbursement charge for after-hours services provided.
+01-50-510-417081 Bench Test Fees (Credits) - Fee for pulling a meter and bench testing it.
+Credit Card Processing Fees - Pass-through charge covers the bank fee charged to the 01-50-510-417091 District for credit card processing.

-01-50-510-419001 various sources, including credit card usage, the insurance carrier for safety improvements, etc. 01-50-510-419021 Recharge Income - Income received for the recharge of imported water from San Gorgonio Pass Water Agency (SGPWA) for the City of Banning.
-01-50-510-419031 Well Maintenance Reimbursement - Reimbursements issued to the District for Well maintenance from various sources, including the City of Banning.
-01-50-510-419041 Gain (Loss) - Asset Disposal - Account used to record an accounting gain or loss associated with capital assets disposed of.
-01-50-510-419061 Miscellaneous Income - Receipts for miscellaneous, non-recurring revenues.
+- 01-50-510-419001 Rebates/Reimbursements - Rebates and reimbursements issued to the District from various sources, including credit card usage, the insurance carrier for safety improvements, etc. - 01-50-510-419021 Recharge Income Income received for the recharge of imported water from San Gorgonio Pass Water Agency (SGPWA) for the City of Banning. - 01-50-510-419031 Well Maintenance Reimbursement Reimbursements issued to the District for Well maintenance from various sources, including the City of Banning. - 01-50-510-419041 Gain (Loss) Asset Disposal Account used to record an accounting gain or loss associated with capital assets disposed of. - 01-50-510-419061 Miscellaneous Income Receipts for miscellaneous, non-recurring revenues.